 From the Dashboard, click File on an Existing Case

-- Select your Case, or Add a Case to retrieve your case from the court’s system.
+1. Select Court & Case Type – Choose your case, or click add a case to retrieve your case from the court’s system.

 - Select the Document Type: The Court prescribes the list of documents you see available in the Document Type field.
 If you don’t see the specific document type you are looking for then you’ll need to select the document type that most closely matches, or is somewhat generic in nature.
 Learn more about selecting a document type when the one needed isn’t listed…